-Courses for the First Year BS (Honours)
+Courses for First Year BS Honours

-The First Year foundation courses provide a broad introduction to biological sciences with supporting courses, covering key concepts and introduction to the essential data handling, strengthen skills in communication and laboratory works required for all the microbiological scientists.
+First Year foundation courses provide a broad introduction to biological sciences with supporting courses, covering key concepts and introduction to the essential data handling, strengthen skills in communication, laboratory works and academic integrity required for all the microbiological scientists.
 The course unit details given below are subjected to change, and are the latest example of the curriculum available on this course of study.

-MBG 101Introductory MicrobiologyCredits: 2Class: 30 hours
+MBG 101C Introductory Microbiology Credits: 2 Class: 30 hours

-The course is designed for undergraduate beginners in microbiology, and is intended to cover all the basicconcepts and principles that a student should know the different aspects of microbiology including recent development in the area.
+The course is designed for undergraduate beginners in microbiology, and is intended to cover all the basic concepts and principles that a student should know the different aspects of microbiology including recent development in the area.
 It provides a comprehensive account of the microbial world including both general and applied aspects.
 The course lies in its clearly defined targets and concise its frequent references to microbiological concepts, characteristics of different groups of microorganisms and their applications to various fields for human welfare.